 OK, we know this is a weekly plan, not a cheap monthly VPN plan, but it's excellent value if you just need quick VPN cover for a long weekend away or a short work trip.

-Coming from PureVPN, this week-long plan is rock bottom at just $0.99, and for that you'll get a fully featured service that's capable in all the important areas.
-Plus, a real bonus is the privacy audit, and PureVPN is verified as zero-logging.
+With some improvements in our latest PureVPN review, the service isn't bad, and this week-long plan is rock bottom at just $0.99.
+For that you'll get a fully featured service that's capable in all the important areas, plus a real bonus is the privacy audit, and PureVPN is verified as zero-logging.

 While seven days might not be enough for many, handing over less than a dollar to either test the service or use it for a short period makes a lot more sense than shelling out double figures only to cancel and claim back when you're done.
 And, if you like PureVPN, longer plans are good value too.